Jellyvision/lateralus/README.md

   template.mustache
 ````

 `main.js` is the main entry point for the component and defines the `Lateralus.Component` instance.  `view.js` defines the primary `Lateralus.Component.View` instance, and `template.mustache` is the primary DOM template.
-All components should adhere to this directory structure, but they are free to extend it and add new files and require them as necessary.
+All components should adhere to this directory structure, but you are also free change the directory structure to suit your needs.
+If you do this, you will need to update the dependency paths in your component's AMD modules.

 Boilerplate for a standard `Lateralus.Component` module: